Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Related Work

 Another line of research has explored enhancing server resource efficiency through GPU scheduling and resource allocation, utilizing virtual machines (VMs) and virtualized GPUs~\cite{herrera2014nvidia,qi2014vgris,guan2014energy,zhang2013vgasa,zhang2015cloud,zhang2017fine}.
 From the perspective that \sys\ utilizes an application-level knob to adapt user workloads and improve per-GPU scalability, it is orthogonal to those previous works focused on server allocation and GPU scheduling.
 This suggests potential opportunities for joint optimizations with previously proposed techniques to reduce the operational cost of cloud gaming services while maintaining service quality and availability.

-Some researchers have leveraged RQ adjustments for scalability~\cite{wang2013adaptive,grizan2015djay}.
-Wang \etal\ presented a system that reduces bandwidth usage by lowering streamed frame resolution, while Grizan \etal\ proposed dJay, which adjusts RQ to reduce GPU resource usage when serving multiple users.
-While dJay shares similarity with \sys\ in using RQ, \sys\ has more advanced approaches with its network-condition-aware RQ optimization, efficiency-based prioritization, and RQ stabilization mechanisms.
-In our evaluation, we demonstrate the effectiveness of \sys's features for service quality compared to existing approaches including dJay.
+Some works have leveraged RQ adjustments for scalability~\cite{wang2013adaptive,grizan2015djay}.
+Wang \etal\ presented a system that reduces bandwidth usage by lowering streamed frame resolution, while Grizan \etal\ proposed dJay, which adjusts RQ to reduce GPU resource usage.
+While dJay shares similarity with \sys\ in using RQ, \sys\ has more advanced approaches with its user-perceived quality-aware RQ optimization, efficiency-based prioritization, and RQ stabilization mechanisms (more details in Appendix~\ref{sec:vs_djay}).
+In our evaluation, we demonstrate the effectiveness of \sys's features for gaming service quality compared to existing approaches including dJay.